 Despite the pedagogical advantages of discussion boards, it is important to remember that taking part in text-based online discussion is much more time-consuming than participating in a face-to-face discussion.
 While having additional time to compose responses can be beneficial for non-native or less confident speakers, any errors in writing may be more obvious and will be permanently preserved in a published format.
 It is also helpful to bear cultural issues in mind.
 The conventions of Anglophone academic or educational discussion don’t necessarily hold everywhere in the world, and it is vital to take this into consideration when working with multicultural cohorts of students.

 As noted above, discussion features are commonly available through LMSs, blogs, social networking services and wikis.
-It is also possible to set up freestanding discussion boards with services like Boardhost, Forumotion, FreeForums.org and Google Groups, or paid services like Vanilla, with many other such services able to be located through a simple web search.
-Variations on discussion board services include the problem-oriented Solvr and the question-and-answer-oriented Qhub.
+It is also possible to set up freestanding discussion boards with services like Boardhost, Forumotion and Google Groups, or paid services like Vanilla, with many other such services able to be located through a simple web search.
+Variations on discussion board services include the question-and-answer-oriented Qhub.
 In education, multimedia discussion boards, where postings resemble sticky notes and can be rearranged as desired, have now become very popular.
 The most widely used is probably Padlet (formerly Wallwisher) – see the example of Nik Peachey’s Padlet discussion board, Web 2.0 Tools for Teachers, embedded below – with another option being Lino.
-Audio discussion boards can be set up through VoiceThread, now also a paid service, or on more general multimodal discussion boards.
+Audio discussions can be set up through VoiceThread, now also a paid service, or on more general multimodal discussion boards.